2025 NFL Passing Touchdowns Leader Odds

 Joe Burrow (+550) – Cincinnati Bengals

-Joe Burrow is the short favorite to once again lead the NFL in passing touchdowns and for good reason, the Bengals offense figures to be one of the best offenses in all of football, but also, their defense is expected to be amongst the worst, meaning you can expect a lot of shootouts involving Burrow and the Bengals.
+Joe Burrow was the short favorite to once again lead the NFL in passing touchdowns when the season began and for good reason, the Bengals offense was set to be one of the best in all of football, but also, their defense was expected to be amongst the worst, meaning a lot of shootouts involving Burrow and the Bengals.

 Baker Mayfield (+1000) – Tampa Bay Buccaneers

-Baker Mayfield will now play with his third different offensive coordinator since joining the Bucs two seasons ago, as 2024 OC Liam Coen departed to take the Jaguars job, a year after Dave Canales departed to take the Panthers job.
+Baker Mayfield is playing with his third different offensive coordinator since joining the Bucs two seasons ago, as 2024 OC Liam Coen departed to take the Jaguars job, a year after Dave Canales departed to take the Panthers job.

 Lamar Jackson (+1200) – Baltimore Ravens